Spread Love Not Hate: Undermining the Importance of Hateful Pre-training for Hate Speech Detection: Introduction

 While evaluating the impact of pre-training, we build some useful resources for Hindi and Marathi.
 We introduce two new models MahaTweetBERT\footnote{\href{https://huggingface.co/l3cube-pune/marathi-tweets-bert}{MahaTweetBERT}} and HindTweetBERT\footnote{\href{https://huggingface.co/l3cube-pune/hindi-tweets-bert-v2}{HindTweetBERT}} pre-trained on 40 million Marathi and Hindi tweets respectively.
-We use these models along with MuRIL \cite{khanuja2021muril}, the state of the art Indic multilingual BERT to generate baseline results.
+We use these models along with MuRIL \cite{khanuja2021muril}, the state-of-the-art Indic multilingual BERT to generate baseline results.
 To extract the most hateful and least hateful tweets from these 40 million corpora, we classify the tweets using previous state-of-the-art models and choose tweets with the highest confidence (most hateful) and lowest confidence (least hateful).
 We show that the selected data is indeed hateful by randomly choosing 2000 samples each for both languages and labeling them manually.
 To actually see if hateful pre-training has an impact, we compare the performances of models pre-trained on the most hateful, least hateful, and random corpora against our baseline on downstream hate speech identification tasks.
 We show that hateful pre-training is helpful when considered in isolation, however non-hateful or random pre-training is equivalently good.
 The improvement in performance with hateful pre-training could be a side effect of target domain adaptation and is not dependent upon the hatefulness of the pre-training corpus.
-The hateful models are termed as MahaTweetBERT-Hateful \footnote{\href{https://huggingface.co/l3cube-pune/MahaTweetBERT-Hateful}{MahaTweetBERT-Hateful}} and HindTweetBERT-Hateful\footnote{\href{https://huggingface.co/l3cube-pune/HindTweetBERT-Hateful}{HindTweetBERT-Hateful}}.
+The hateful models are termed as MahaTweetBERT-Hateful \footnote{\href{https://huggingface.co/l3cube-pune/marathi-tweets-bert-hateful}{MahaTweetBERT-Hateful}} and HindTweetBERT-Hateful\footnote{\href{https://huggingface.co/l3cube-pune/hindi-tweets-bert-hateful}{HindTweetBERT-Hateful}}.
+The 40M tweets corpus is termed as L3Cube-MahaTweetCorpus and HindTweetCorpus for Marathi and Hindi respectively.
 The datasets and models released as a part of this will be documented on github\footnote{\href{https://github.com/l3cube-pune/MarathiNLP}{MarathiNLP}} as well.